smartprix/gqutils/README.md

 });
 ```

-This function returns `{schema, pubsub, subscriptionManager}`, you can ignore
-pubsub and subscriptionManager if you're not using graphql subscriptions.
+This function returns `{schema, pubsub}`, you can ignore pubsub if you're not using graphql subscriptions.

 Each module can either export {schema, resolvers} or {types, queries, mutations, subscriptions, resolvers}.
 ```